 So the kids are thrilled to be out of school and you want to do some special things with them in Huntsville during the school break.
 But you don’t want to spend a ton of money and you’re on the hunt for a Spring Break deal or two.
 We’re here to help!

-We’ve tracked down some great things to consider, and even some special deals exclusively for Rocket City Mom readers.
+We’ve tracked down some great things to consider, and even some special deals.
 Not to mention a whole calendar full of FREE things to do in Huntsville.
 Spring Break LEVEL UP!

 It’s the perfect time to go on a Guided Spring Hike with the Land Trust of North Alabama!
 Their beautiful Wildflower Trail is in Blossomwood and one of my personal favorites.
 It’s difficulty level is Beginner and kids of all ages will really enjoy a frolic in the woods, splashing in the creek, and looking for birds and critters from the safety of the trail.
 Hikes are free, but donations are very much needed and appreciated.
 More great kid’s hiking trails can be found HERE if you want to strike out on your own, but we are partial to these 5 hikes for beginners.